lyc102/ifem/docs/_fem/PoissonRT0mfemrate.md

 ### Boundary edges
-Direction of boundary edges may not be the outwards normal direction of the domain since now `elem` is ascend orientation. `edgeSign` is introduced to record this inconsistency.
+Direction of boundary edges may not be the outwards normal direction of the domain since now `elem` is ascending orientation. `edgeSign` is introduced to record this inconsistency.

         edgeSign = ones(NE,1);
         idx = (bdFlag(:,1) ~= 0) & (elemSign == -1); % first edge is on boundary